mahmoodfoysal/tourism-next-frontend/README.md

 - FAQ
 - Coupon Claim
 - Using all AI features

-## Short Description

-- Navbar: Here define all routes and the user menu.
-After login user menu comes.
-If you click the user menu show dropdown list.
-In the dropdown have profile, dashboard, and logout.
-Admin dashboard route shows only admin.
-When Admin goes to the dashboard, the client's NavBar and footer hide automatically.
-Then show only the dashboard.
-- Landing Page: An attractive standard landing page for the tourism website.
-Here, Where customer can see popular destinations, Featured tour packages, Blogs, Offers, Coupon codes, services, AI generate descript, and AI chat
-- Tour Package Page: This page shows all tour packages.
-Here show features, package details, price, basic information, also here filter user can see applying filters, sorting options, and pagination.
-- Tour Package Details Page: This page shows specific tour package details.
-Here, the client can see all the includes facilitis
-- Customer Authentication: Secure login and registration using Firebase authentication and JWT token for stay login.
-After 10 days later token will expire and set the auto logout.
-- Booking History: After a successful booking, the user can see their booking history.
-And the user can cancel their booking if the status is not confirmed.
-- Customer Profile: View and edit profile information, update password, and see their coupon.
-- Blog System: Read and interact with blog posts.
-- Blog Details Page: This page shows specific blog details.
-At the bottom, show the related blog
-- Dashboard Overview: Get insights into sales, bookings, active pending bookings, and total booking revenue.
-- Pagination: It add where many data comes.
-- The footer has full functionality.
-- New member get 10% off coupon if they claim from the landing page newsletter, and if they have already registered, then they can claim from their profile.
-After a claim, they can not claim again.
-- The tour photo can be seen from the story and the photo gallery.
-- Using Ai Itinerary generator, where give full tour plan.
-- AI chatbot for customer help, where the client can ask any question.
-- Total Used coupon count system.
-If the user gives a coupon, then.
-- Tour guide profile and details.
-- Role-based dashboard access.

 ## note: If you need admin dashboard credentials.
 Please contact with me.